-If you become totally disabled before you retire or reach age 65, whichever is earlier, Life coverage will continue without the payment of premiums while you are receiving Long-Term Disability benefit payments.
+If you become totally disabled before you retire or reach age 65, whichever is earlier, Life coverage may continue without the payment of premiums as long as you are totally disabled.
 This continued coverage is subject to the terms of the contract which were in effect on the date you became totally disabled, including reductions and terminations.